Collisions of particles in locally AdS spacetimes II Moduli of globally hyperbolic spaces: Introduction

 \subsection{Stereographic picture of spacetimes with colliding particles}

-With angles less than $2\pi$, interactions can and actually do occur.
-So to each space is associated a sequence (or more precisely a graph) of ``spacial slices'', each corresponding to a domain where no interaction occurs.
-To each slice we associate a ``stereographic picture'': a ``left'' and a ``right'' hyperbolic metric, both with cone singularities of the same angles, which together are sufficient to reconstruct the spacial slice.
+\jms{To each AdS spacetime with interacting particles} is associated a sequence (or more precisely a graph) of ``spacial slices'', each corresponding to a domain where no interaction occurs.
+To each slice we associate \jms{as explained above} a ``stereographic picture'': a ``left'' and a ``right'' hyperbolic metric, both with cone singularities of the same angles, which together are sufficient to reconstruct the spacial slice.
 This construction is described in Section \ref{ssc:graph}.

-Here too a new but apparently natural notion occurs, that of a ``good'' spacial slice: one containing space-like surfaces which are not too ``bent'', or more generally one on which there is a time-like, unit vector field which does not vary too much locally.
-There are examples of space-times containing a ``good'' spacial slice which stops being ``good'' after a particle interaction.
+A new but apparently natural notion occurs, that of a ``good'' spacial slice: one containing space-like surfaces with a transverse vector field.
+There are examples of spacetimes containing a ``good'' spacial slice which \jms{stop} being ``good'' after a particle interaction.
 A GHMC AdS spacetimes with particles is ``good'' if it is made of good space-like slices, see Definition \ref{df:good}.

 Adjacent spacial slices are ``related'' by a particle interaction.
-In Section \ref{ssc:surgeries} we show that the left and right hyperbolic metrics before and after the interaction in a good space-time are related by a surgery involving, for both the left and right metrics, the link of the interaction point: for both the left and right metrics, a topological disk is found, isometric to a large enough disk in the past component of the link of the interaction point, and each of those disks is replaced (in a compatible way) by a large enough disk in the future component of the link of the interaction point --- see Definition \ref{df:double}.
-Since the same type of surgery is done on both the left and the right hyperbolic metrics, we use the term ``double surgery''.
+In Section \ref{ssc:surgeries} we show that the left and right hyperbolic metrics before and after the interaction in a good space-time are related by a surgery involving, for both the left and right metrics, the link of the interaction point: for both the left and right metrics, a topological disk is found, isometric to a large enough disk in the past component of the link of the interaction point, and each of those disks is replaced (in a compatible way) by a large enough disk in the future component of the link of the interaction point --- see Definition \ref{df:double} \jms{and Proposition \ref{pr:collision}}.
+Since the same surgery is done on both the left and the right hyperbolic metrics, we use the term ``double surgery''.

 As a consequence, to a good AdS space-time with particles, we can associate two distinct pieces of information: \begin{itemize} \item a ``topological data'', namely the position of the singular graph (the particles along with the interaction points) in the spacetime, \item a ``geometric data'', where to each spatial slice is associated a pair of hyperbolic surfaces with cone singularities (a ``stereographic picture''), and to each interaction point is associated a double surgery (see Definition \ref{df:geometric}). \end{itemize} This is developed in Section \ref{ssc:structure}.